the-unrealist/the-unrealist/_drafts/lyra-part-2.md

 This is the second chapter in the [Lyra Deep Dive](https://unrealist.org/lyra-part-1) series.

 ## What are Experiences?
+In Lyra, Experiences are an extension of the GameMode and GameState and can be switched at runtime.
 TODO: Explain what Lyra Experiences are and be sure to mention that most of the code for this feature is in the `GameModes` folder.

 ## Source Code